 - Greying Gamers Will Require More Accessibility Options an article published in the now defunct GamePolitics.com – where politics and video games collide.

 - An opinion piece in the LA Times wonders Can we be too healthy and live too long?
 This ponders the meaning and implications of aging.
 Perhaps a bit too pessimistically?

 Academia, Education, and Online Learning

 The IMS Global Learning Consortium is an excellent resource for those of you somewhere in academia.
 IMS GLC aims for "standards that enable the development and adoption of innovative technologies to improve and transform education worldwide."
 They held the Learning Impact 2010 conference in May, but I cannot find public slides or material from the conference.
 Go explore if it has aroused your curiosity.

 What are the issues with online learning and accessibility?
 "Research and Practice in K-12 Online Learning: A Review of Open Access Literature" by Cathy S. Cavanaugh, Michael K. Barbour, and Tom Clark examines a report from the U.S. Department of Education and poses questions about "universal design of online learning environments and materials".
-You can download an excerpt from "What Works in K–12 Online Learning", edited by Cathy Cavanaugh and Robert Blomeyer (2.1 Mb .pdf).
+You can get the book from Amazon.com "What Works in K–12 Online Learning", edited by Cathy Cavanaugh and Robert Blomeyer.